cmannett85/malbolge/README.md

 ## Playground
 You can try out Malbolge programs in your browser using the [Playground](https://cmannett85.github.io/malbolge/playground).
 There are a couple of built in presets to get you started.

 It also has features that allow you to convert between normalised and denormalised Malbolge.
-Normalisation is Malbolge but with the whitespace and [initial mapping](#pre-ciphering) removed leaving only the initial [vCPU instructions](#vcpu-instructions), denormalisation is the reverse.

 ---